OpenSlides/openslides-portable/README.rst

 This is an instruction to create a portable Windows distribution of OpenSlides.

 1. Install Python 3.3+ and Setuptools

-   Follow the instructions in the README, section III (Windows installation), step 1.
+   Follow the instructions in the README of OpenSlides.

 2. Install OpenSlides 2.x package with all requirements::